 In this guide, I cover setting up the drip system.
-I include the components that you need and assembly and installation instructions.
+I include the components that you need along with assembly and installation instructions.
 I also cover the siphon effect problem that will limit the height that the water can be in your reservoir tank.
-This guide includes all the information you need to set-up your indoor automatic watering system for your grow room or grow tent.
+This guide includes all the information you need to set-up and install your indoor automatic watering system for your grow room or grow tent.

 Once you get the system in place, there are several keys to managing it properly.
-Be sure to read our article: “How to Manage Automatic Watering Systems”.
+Be sure to read our "Guide to Automatic Watering for Indoor Cannabis”.
 We also have several articles and tutorials to help you feed and water your cannabis plants like a pro.
 Be sure to read “Principles of Fertigation” and “How to Water Cannabis in Coco” to get started.

-The pots sit on plant elevators in “Self-Draining Saucers”, which empty to my “Automatic Pumping Drain Bucket”.
+My pots sit on plant elevators in “Self-Draining Saucers”, which empty to my “Automatic Pumping Drain Bucket”.
 The automatic pumping drain bucket resolves the problem with collecting run-off and prevents you from having to raise your pots within the tent.
 It automatically moves the run-off water from the tent to a separate bucket which sits outside the tent, next to the reservoir.
 This is a complete and reliable automatic watering system that any grower can assemble.

 Everything you need to put together the drip system for your indoor automatic watering system is listed below.
 These are the components that I purchased and use in my own system.